Mark Dreyfus: Personal life

-Dreyfus lives in Malvern with his Chilean-born wife Deborah (née Chemke).
-The couple have three children, Joe, Tom and Laura.
+Dreyfus married Chilean-born Deborah Chemke.
+The couple had three children, Joe, Tom and Laura.
+Deborah died on 1 November 2023.

 Dreyfus is a keen swimmer, cyclist and runner and is a frequent participant in open water swims and fun runs within his electorate.

 Dreyfus speaks fluent Spanish and has stated that, had he not become a lawyer, he would have liked to become a park ranger in the Alpine National Park.

 He is a supporter of the St Kilda Football Club.